The Way Forward on Security

 The starting point is work.
 The economic security system should primarily be work-based.
 It should make work available.
 It should make work pay.
 It should reduce obstacles to work.

-The following four work-based policy changes are the key:
+The following six work-based policy changes are the key:

 (1) Transitional Jobs